JohnVianme/First-Team-Project-Test/README.md

 # First-Team-Project-Test
-First team project to test GitHub with M and J
+First team project to test GitHub with M and Jo